enricoteterra/readinglist/README.md

 - On Intelligence
 - The selfish Gene
 - The Blind Watchmaker: Why the Evidence of Evolution Reveals a Universe without Design

-## fiction
-- The moon is a harsh mistress
-- The Stranger (Spanish Edition)
-- El tunel (Spanish Edition)
-- Siddartha
-- Hamlet
-- Faust
-- Onze minutos (Portuguese Edition)
-- The Alchemist (Portuguese Edition)
-- The Zombie Survival Guide: Complete Protection from the Living Dead
-- Ender's Game: Ender Series
-- The Island of Dr. Moreau (Signet Classics)
-- The Invisible Man
-- The Time Machine